 METHODS

 We retrospectively analyzed 60 patients who underwent palliative gastric bypass for unresectable distal gastric cancer with GOO from 2009 to 2018.
-Baseline clinicopathological characteristics including age, nutritional status, body mass index and performance status were evaluated.
-Obstructive symptoms were graded according to the Gastric Outlet Obstruction Score (GOOS).
-Surgical outcomes evaluated included duration of the procedure, surgical complications, mortality and length of hospital stay.
-Acceptance of oral diet after the procedure, weight gain and overall survival (OS) were long term outcomes evaluated.
+Baseline clinicopathological characteristics including age, nutritional status, body mass index, and performance status were evaluated.
+Obstructive symptoms were graded according to GOO score (GOOS).
+Surgical outcomes evaluated included duration of the procedure, surgical complications, mortality, and length of hospital stay.
+Acceptance of oral diet after the procedure, weight gain, and overall survival were the long-term outcomes evaluated.

 RESULTS

-GP was performed in 30 patients and conventional GJ in other 30 patients.
+GP was performed in 30 patients and conventional GJ in the other 30 patients.
 The mean follow-up was 9.2 mo.
 Forty-nine (81.6%) patients died during that period.
-All variables were similar between the groups, with the exception of worse performance status in GP patients.
+All variables were similar between groups, with the exception of worse performance status in GP patients.
 The mean operative time was higher in the GP group (161.2 vs 85.2 min, p < 0.001).
-There were no differences in postoperative complications and surgical mortality between the groups.
-The median OS was 7 and 8.4 mo for GP and GJ groups, respectively (p = 0.610).
+There were no differences in postoperative complications and surgical mortality between groups.
+The median overall survival was 7 and 8.4 mo for the GP and GJ groups, respectively (p = 0.610).
 The oral acceptance of soft solids (GOOS 2) and low residue or full diet (GOOS 3) were reached by 28 (93.3%) GP patients and 22 (75.9%) GJ patients (p = 0.080).
-The multivariate analysis demonstrated that GOOS 2 and 3 are the main prognostic factors for survival (HR 8.90, 95%CI: 3.38-23.43, p < 0.001).
+Multivariate analysis demonstrated that GOOS 2 and GOOS 3 were the main prognostic factors for survival (hazard ratio: 8.90, 95% confidence interval: 3.38-23.43, p < 0.001).

 CONCLUSION

-Gastric partitioning is a safe and effective procedure to treat GOO.
-Compared to GJ, it provides similar surgical outcomes with a trend to better solid diet acceptance by the patients.
+GP is a safe and effective procedure to treat GOO.
+Compared to GJ, it provides similar surgical outcomes with a trend to better solid diet acceptance by patients.

 Key words: Stomach neoplasms; Gastric outlet obstruction; Palliative surgery; Gastrojejunostomy; Gastric cancer